Federal Pell Grant

 Private Educational Loans should only be considered once a borrower has taken advantage of all free monies (grants and scholarships) and Federal Loan programs (Stafford and/or Parent PLUS Loans).
 Private Educational Loans provide funding options but may have higher interest rates or different repayment terms and options.
 Potential borrowers should carefully compare all loan terms and conditions.

-To view a historical lender list (lenders that have been used by LCU student in previous years), please click here.
+To view a historical lender list (lenders that have been used by LCU student in previous years) and apply for a private loan, please see the link below.

 A student borrower may select any lender and it is NOT restricted to the lenders presented on the historical lender list provided.